Alternation acyclic tournaments: Introduction

-This paper is about the completely accidental discovery of another geometric interpretation of the Genocchi numbers, in the world of hyperplane arrangements.
-The present author was attempting to attain a better understanding of semiacyclic tournaments, used by Postnikov and Stanley~\cite{Postnikov-Stanley}, and independently, Shmulik Ravid, to bijectively label the regions created by the Linial arrangement.
-The subject of this paper is a class of tournaments (we call them {\em alternation acyclic}), properly containing the class of semiacyclic tournaments.
-These may be used to bijectively label the regions in a homogeneous variant of the Linial arrangement, which we call the {\em homogenized Linial arrangement}.
-The Linial arrangement studied in the literature is a section of our homogenized Linial arrangement (obtained after fixing the values of roughly half of all coordinates at $1$).
-Using the technique of counting points in vector spaces over finite fields, developed by Athanasiadis~\cite{Athanasiadis-charpol}, we are able to prove that the number of regions created by our homogenized Linial arrangement, and thus the number of alternation acyclic tournaments, is a median Genocchi number.
-At this time it seems impossible to find a direct combinatorial argument to reproduce this result.
-On the other hand, using this result it is possible to find a very simple class of objects counted by the median Genocchi numbers, which allow a simple ${\mathbb Z}_2^n$-action, making the known fact transparent, that the median Genocchi number $H_{2n+1}$ is an integer multiple of $2^n$.
-The set of ${\mathbb Z}_2^n$-orbits also has a simple combinatorial representation, perhaps even simpler than the Dellac configurations which are counted by the normalized median Genocchi numbers.
-Direct counting of alternation acyclic tournaments is not completely impossible: we obtain an explicit combinatorial argument showing that {\em ascending} alternation acyclic tournaments (in which each numbered element defeats at least one element with a larger number, except for the largest numbered element), are counted by the Genocchi numbers of the first kind.
-In the general case we obtain recurrences leading to formulas for the ordinary generating functions for the Genocchi numbers of the first and second kinds.
+This paper proposes a geometric interpretation of the Genocchi numbers, in the world of hyperplane arrangements.
+We arrive at this interpretation by generalizing the definition of semiacyclic tournaments, used by Postnikov and Stanley~\cite{Postnikov-Stanley}, and independently, Shmulik Ravid, to bijectively label the regions created by the Linial arrangement.
+The subject of this paper is this wider class of tournaments (we call them {\em alternation acyclic}), which may be used to bijectively label the regions in a homogeneous variant of the Linial arrangement, which we call the {\em homogenized Linial arrangement}.
+The Linial arrangement studied in the literature is a section of our homogenized Linial arrangement.
+Using the technique of counting points in vector spaces over finite fields, developed by Athanasiadis~\cite{Athanasiadis-charpol}, we are able to prove that the number of regions created by our homogenized Linial arrangement, and thus the number of alternation acyclic tournaments, is a median Genocchi number (Theorem~\ref{thm:all-alta}).
+No direct combinatorial argument was found for this result.
+On the other hand, using this result it is possible to find a simple class of objects counted by the median Genocchi numbers, which allow a simple ${\mathbb Z}_2^n$-action, making the known fact transparent, that the median Genocchi number $H_{2n+1}$ is an integer multiple of $2^n$.
+The set of ${\mathbb Z}_2^n$-orbits also has a simple combinatorial representation (Theorem~\ref{thm:nmGenocchi}).
+While this work was still a preprint, A.\ Bigeni has found a highly nontrivial bijection~\cite{Bigeni-bij} between this model and the model of Feigin~\cite{Feigin-deg}.

+We also obtain an explicit combinatorial argument showing that {\em ascending} alternation acyclic tournaments (in which each numbered element defeats at least one element with a larger number, except for the largest numbered element), are counted by the Genocchi numbers of the first kind (Corollary~\ref{cor:asc}).
+The extension of this direct counting approach to all alternation acyclic tournaments yields recurrences leading to formulas for the ordinary generating functions for the Genocchi numbers of the first and second kinds.